Home Guides to Saudi Guide to pet relocation Dubai costs and flying with your pets

 Both cats were weighed by Saudia at the check-in for our flight.
 After interviewing many people, there is mixed experiences with some having their pets weighed and some not.

-What paperwork you need for exporting your pet
+Paperwork needed for exporting or importing your pet

 These are in time order, since some requirements need: